-When we read Maa Vaishno Devi Temple Story, we come to know that Maa Vaishno Devi also popularly known as Mata Rani is the manifested forms of Mother Goddess Mahalakshmi.
+When we read Vaishno Mata ka Mandir Story, we come to know that Maa Vaishno Devi also popularly known as Mata Rani is the manifested forms of Mother Goddess Mahalakshmi.
 The three pindis found in the holy cave symbolizes Mata Kali, Mata Vaishno, and Mata Saraswati.

 The three pindis found in the holy cave symbolizes Mata Kali, Mata Vaishno, and Mata Saraswati.

-The famous legendary story Behind Mata Vaishno Devi Temple is as follows.
+The famous legendary story Behind Vaishno Mata ka Mandir is as follows.

 It is said that about thousand years back, there was a poor brahmin priest living in the hilly landscape village of Hansal or Hansalli in the princely state of Jammu and Kashmir.
 The name of the Brahmin priest was Sridhar.